RustyYato/RustyYato.github.io/_posts/2024-12-23-Double-Buffer-4.md

 Now if we changed `i32` to any other type, this function would *remain safe*, but it may have the undesired behavior of leaking values (which isn't a problem for `i32`).
 But since leak freedom isn't a guarantee that Rust makes, this is still considered safe.

+## Thread Safety

+As you may know, Rust uses `Send`/`Sync` and ownership/borrowing to enforce thread-safety.
+But how does this work?

+`Send` and `Sync` are unsafe traits, so as discussed above, they have safety guarantees associated with them that all types that implement `Send` and `Sync` must uphold.

+From the docs, here's the safety guarantees that must be upheld

+> Send := Types that can be transferred across thread boundaries
+> Sync := Types for which it is safe to share references between threads

+Here's how I like to think about them
+* `T: Send` - is another thread allowed to get exclusive access to any value of `T`
+    * the answer to this question is usually no if there is some kind of unsynchronized shared ownership of values of `T`
+* `T: Sync` - is another thread allowed to get shared access to any value of `T`
+    * the answer to this question is usually no if there is some kind of unsynchronized shared mutation possible through any API on `T`

+For example,
+ * `u8: Send + Sync` because every value of `u8` has at most one owner, and there is no mutation possible via `&u8`.
+ * `Cell<u8>: Send + !Sync` because every value of `Cell<u8>` has at most one owner, and you can use `Cell::set` to perform unsynchronized shared mutation
+ * `MutexGuard<'_, u8>: !Send + Sync` because on some operating systems, the mutex guard is also owned by the thread (for example, to perform deadlock detection), and there is no way to automatically signal that a mutex guard is moving to another thread.
+And there is no mutation possible via `&MutexGuard<'_, u8>`.
+ * `Rc<u8>: !Send + !Sync` because `Rc` is the prototypical example of unsynchronized shared ownership, and `Rc::clone` does unsynchronized mutation of it's reference counters

+As you can see this framing of `Send` and `Sync` is very powerful, and we will be using it to decide what bounds we need to implement for `Send` and `Sync`.

+You can read more about them in the [Rustonomicon](https://doc.rust-lang.org/nomicon/send-and-sync.html).

+## Next Time

+Next time we will be converting our Double Buffer to a multi-threaded double buffer.
+How would you do this?
+Try to create a concurrent double buffer yourself!
+What strategy do you use, and how do you prove that it is correct?

 ---